c-conone/c-conone.github.io/subpage_2/README.md

+# SubPage Creation and Configuration

+1. Create new subpage folder (subpage_2) and add to GitHb Pages repository to organize project.

+2. Add `index.md` file to subpage_2 folder to host page content.

+3. Add markdown links to data files so users can download or preview them.

+4. Embed notebook using `nbviewer` to display notebook in a scrollable, non-interactive format, using an `iframe`.

+## References

+Here are MLA-style citations you can use to reference the methods you followed for embedding notebooks and data into your GitHub Pages subpage:

+- Tutorials Point.
+“Sharing Jupyter Notebook Using GitHub and nbviewer.”
+Tutorials Point, www.tutorialspoint.com/jupyter/sharing_jupyter_notebook_using_github_and_nbviewer.htm.
+Accessed 14 Nov.
+2025.

+- Pewsey, Matt.
+“How to Use Jupyter Notebooks for GitHub Pages Posts.”
+Matt Pewsey, 5 Dec.
+2021, mpewsey.github.io/2021/12/05/converting-jupyter-notebooks-to-github-pages-posts.html.
+Accessed 14 Nov.
+2025.

+- GitHub Docs.
+“Working with Jupyter Notebook Files on GitHub.”
+GitHub, docs.github.com/articles/working-with-jupyter-notebook-files-on-github.
+Accessed 14 Nov.
+2025.

+- Stack Overflow.
+“How to Display a .ipynb File on GitHub?”
+Stack Overflow, 13 July 2020, stackoverflow.com/questions/62878732/how-to-display-a-ipynb-file-on-github.
+Accessed 14 Nov.
+2025.

+- Xavier, R. “Embed Gist Snippet in HTML.”
+GitHub Gist, 13 Nov.
+2013, https://gist.github.com/rxaviers/7360908.
+Accessed 14 Nov.
+2025.

 # Tools and Technologies for Business Analytics Assignments

 This repository contains a series of assignments designed to apply core concepts from the OM 620 *Tools and Technologies for Business Analytics* course at California State University San Marcos.